garutilorenzo/ansible-role-linux-kubernetes/README.md

 This repo is only a example on how to use Ansible automation to install and configure a Kubernetes cluster.
 For a production environment use [Kubespray](https://kubespray.io)

+## Supported OS

+This role was tested with:

+Ubuntu:
+ * 22.04
+ * 24.06

+Fedora:
+ *  40

+Tested partially  with RHEL 8.

 ## Requirements

 Install ansible, ipaddr and netaddr: